OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus UnlockCurrent()

-        Unlocks the currently active area of the matrix.
-Fails if all the members of the currently active area cannot be unlocked.
-Failure is not triggered if one or more members of the currently active area are already unlocked at the time Unlock() is called.
+        Unlocks the Member objects in the currently active area of the Matrix.
+        Succeeds only if all the Members of the currently active area can be unlocked.
+Failure shall not be**** triggered if one or more Members of the currently active area are already unlocked.
 The returned status indicates whether the operation was successful.

         This method has id ``3.16``.

+    .. _ocamatrix_executemethod:

+    .. cpp:function:: OcaStatus ExecuteMethod(OcaList32<OcaMatrixCoordinates> TargetMembers, OcaMethodID TargetMethod, OcaList<OcaLongBlob> InData, OcaList<OcaCommandResult> &Results)

+        Execute the same method in various Matrix Members with a common set of input parameters.
+Return the status and returned parameter values from each call.
+When an addressed Member is a Block, this method shall not be capable of executing methods of objects inside the Block.
+The **OcaStatus** value returned by this** ExecuteMethods(...)** method shall be as follows: **OK ** Requested methods were called; all, none, or some of them succeeded. **<anything else>** Problem, no method calls were attempted

+        This method has id ``3.17``.

+        - :cpp:expr:`TargetMembers`: Input parameter.

+        - :cpp:expr:`TargetMethod`: Input parameter.

+        - :cpp:expr:`InData`: Input parameter.

+        - :cpp:expr:`Results`: Output parameter.

+    .. _ocamatrix_executecommands:

+    .. cpp:function:: OcaStatus ExecuteCommands(OcaList32<OcaMatrixCommand> Commands, OcaList32<OcaCommandResult> &Results)

+        Execute various methods in various Matrix Members with individual parameter sets for each.
+Return the status and returned parameter values, if any, from each call.
+When an addressed Member is a Block, this method shall not be capable of executing methods of objects inside the Block.
+The **OcaStatus** value returned by this** ExecuteMethods(...)** method shall be as follows: **OK ** Requested methods were called; all, none, or some of them succeeded. **<anything else>** Problem, no method calls were attempted

+        This method has id ``3.18``.

+        - :cpp:expr:`Commands`: Input parameter.

+        - :cpp:expr:`Results`: Output parameter.

     Methods inherited from :ref:`ocaworker`: